divio/divio-cloud-docs/introduction/05-more-complex-configuration.rst

 The Django :djadmin:`diffsettings <django:diffsettings>` management command shows the differences between your settings and Django's defaults.
-In this case it should reassure us that ``django.contrib.staticfiles`` is already there as it's included in Divio Django projects by default, so we just need to add ``debug_toolbar``:
+In this case it should reassure us that ``django.contrib.staticfiles`` is already there as it's included in Divio Django projects by default, so we just need to add ``debug_toolbar``.

+However, we don't want to load the Debug Toolbar into the project unless we're running in with Django's Debug mode enabled (doing so could expose data and configuration that we definitely should not share with the outside world.)
+So, in the configuration, we'll check for this (with ``if DEBUG:``) before enabling any Django Debug Toolbar components.

 ..  code-block:: python